AbdelrahmanEssamA/news-app/README.md

 # News App

-Using news API this app dispkay the Latest News and Top headlines with the ability to search for news or get the data for a country or a certain sourcer.\
+Using news API this app display the Latest News and Top headlines with the ability to search for news or get the data for a country or a from a certain sourcer.\
 This App was built using React Hooks, Context API  and Material UI.\

 # Screen Shots